 Freight data is invaluable in the modern era.
 It’s necessary for decision-making at every phase of operations, and it provides the insights necessary to ensure continuous efficiency.
 But data is only as valuable as it is accurate, and for many shippers, data accuracy can be a challenge.

 Incorrect data can do as much harm as current, correct data can help.
-Companies need to practice data cleansing, including sanitization and maintenance of aggregate data.
+Companies need to practice data cleansing, including the sanitization and maintenance of aggregate data.
 Confidence in your data yields confidence in the insights it offers, which leads to certainty in operations.

-Data cleansing is the path to data integrity
+Data Cleansing is the Path to Data Integrity

 Clean data is incredibly important in cases of aggregation, where multiple data streams come together.
-Here, it’s important to remove duplicate data, incorrect entries, outdated variables, and anything else that could skew the relevance or validity of the data.
+It is important to remove duplicate data, incorrect entries, outdated variables, and anything else that could skew the relevance or validity of the data.

-There’s a wealth of freight data to consider
+There’s a Wealth of Freight Data to Consider

 Data cleansing is more valuable when it becomes apparent just how often decisions rely on freight data.
 Having a master record that’s impeccably maintained paves the way to smarter decision-making on the back of powerful insights.

 Take something as simple as transportation provider selection.
 The spot price for provider A is lower than that of provider B; however, provider A has higher fees for accessorials, while provider B has lower rates for off-peak shipping.
-Pulling this data from a clean record allows for better comparison and can help shippers make a decision that’s conducive to not just cost and budget, but also logistical convenience.
+Pulling this data from a clean record allows for better comparison and can help shippers make a decision that’s conducive to not just cost and budget but also logistical convenience.

 Beyond transportation provider selection, sanitized freight data yields prolific insights.
-From simplifying freight audits and payments to more agile routing, to proactive service-level agreement (SLA) management, well-maintained freight data holds the key to supply chain optimization beyond surface-level cost-benefit analysis.
+From simplifying freight audits and payments to more agile routing to proactive service-level agreement (SLA) management, well-maintained freight data holds the key to supply chain optimization beyond surface-level cost-benefit analysis.

 The sheer responsibility and complexity of proper data management can feel overwhelming, especially for smaller companies.
 Looking for the simplest way to ensure clean data?
 Work with a proven freight audit and payment company that employs data-first practices and understands the importance of infallible data at the root of insights and decision-making.

 Data is only as useful as it is accurate.
 Make sure you have a framework for collecting, aggregating, cleaning, and organizing your freight data.
-To learn more about how nVision Global’s freight audit and payment
+Learn more about how nVision Global’s freight audit and payment